 In the side-by-side example below from Queen Bee Mixology, you can see how the YouTube version (left) has plenty of space to the left and right of the cocktail so that the drink itself wasn’t altered when pairing down the aspect ratio for Instagram (right).

-How Will You Shoot Your Next Video?
+How to Shoot Your Next Social Media Video

 Video dominates the majority of online content, meaning it’s an effective way to share your message professionally and personally.